gabrielhenriquemartins/gabrielhenriquemartins/README.md

 ## Hello there!
 I'm Gabriel, an adventurer in this world!

 - 🎓 Graduated in Telecommunication Engineering at UNICAMP (2022)
+- 🛠️ Quality Assurance Engineer II at CSG since 2024
-- 🛠️ Software Tester at Infinera from 2023 to 2024
+- 🛠️ Quality Assurance Specialist at Infinera from 2023 to 2024
 - 🛠️ Software Tester at Padtec from 2021 to 2023

 <div align="center">